Using masks to fight COVID-19

 - Pull the bottom of the mask over your mouth and chin.
 Be sure that the mask fits snugly.
 Don't touch the mask once it's in position.
 If the mask gets soiled or damp, replace it with a new one.
 Once you have the mask on, don't pull it down or hang it around your neck.

 - Don't touch the mask once it's secured on your face, as the mask may have virus particles on it.
 If you do have to touch the face mask while you are wearing it, wash your hands first.
 Be sure to wash your hands afterward or use a hand sanitiser.
-Have at least two masks and cycle them, washing each one after each single use.
+If they are cloth masks, have at least two masks and cycle them, washing each one after each single use.
 Do not share your masks with others.

 - It's very important to remember that a face mask will not protect your eyes.
 It is possible for the virus to enter the body through the eyes.
 It is important to remember not to touch your eyes or face if you are out in public.And remember to wash your hands regularly throughout the day.

 - Before you take off the mask wash your hands well or use a hand sanitiser.
 Avoid touching the mask itself, remove it by holding the ties or loops only.
-After removing the mask wash your hands thoroughly or use a hand sanitiser.
-After removing your mask, put it in the wash immediately and wash with detergent, hot water, and bleach.
+After removing the mask, wash your hands thoroughly or use a hand sanitiser.
+If it's a surgical mask, dispose of it with care.
+If it's a cloth mask, put it in the wash immediately and wash with detergent, hot water, and bleach.

 Below you can download the PDF of this information as a one-page guide for people who choose to use masks during COVID-19.